Author Art Johnson introduces us to The Devil’s Violin:

 Lots of action and dialogue move this adventure along very nicely.
 The different sub-plots kept the suspense high.
 You would not know this is his first book, Art handles so many details of the writing craft quite well.

 Lots of adventure, great story, and wonderful writing!
-I found only a few spelling and typographical errors.
 The Devil’s Violin gets 4.9 stars out of 5!!

 Note: There is a different cover showing on Goodreads.com